Bernardo Corradi

-Bernardo Corradi ([berˈnardo korˈraːdi]; born 30 March 1976) is an Italian former footballer who played as a forward, and current coach.
-He played top-division football for several teams in Italy, Spain, and England, and last played for Canadian side Montreal Impact of Major League Soccer in 2012.
+Bernardo Corradi ([berˈnardo korˈraːdi]; born 30 March 1976) is an Italian former football coach and former player.
+A forward, he played top-division football for several teams in Italy, Spain, and England, and last played for Canadian side Montreal Impact of Major League Soccer in 2012.

 He is also a former Italian international, with 13 caps and two goals from 2003 to 2004.
 Corradi represented his country at UEFA Euro 2004.

-He is currently in charge as head of the Italy U17 team.
+He recently resigned from his role as coach of the Under 20 at the FIGC to take a role on Max Allegri's technical staff at AC Milan.

 Club career

 Early career

 Corradi began his career in Italy with Siena, at that time at Serie C1.
-He then left for U.S. Poggibonsi of Serie C2.
-He played there for two seasons, one in Serie C2 and the second in Serie D. In 1996, he left for Serie C2 club A.S.D.
-Mobilieri Ponsacco Calcio, also located in Tuscany.
+He then left for Poggibonsi of Serie C2.
+He played there for two seasons, one in Serie C2 and the second in Serie D. In 1996, he left for Serie C2 club Ponsacco, also located in Tuscany.
 In mid-1997, he joined Cagliari of Sardinia, and after two matches, he was loaned to Montevarchi in November.
 In the next season, he was loaned to Andria.
 In 1999, he returned to Cagliari and played his first Serie A match.